21-Page Dental WordPress Build in 31 Days — White-Label Delivery for a US Marketing Agency

 The Brief

 A US marketing agency retained by Songbird Dental Studio — a general-dental practice in Crawfordville, Florida — handed us a Google Sheets workbook with a full sitemap, Figma designs for homepage and internal pages, a templates catalogue, a launch checklist, and pre-populated SEO and Account Manager issues backlogs.
-The build sat on their WP Engine environment; the page builder was Elementor; forms were Gravity Forms.
+Everything was assembled inside the agency’s WP Engine hosting, with Elementor as the layout tool and Gravity Forms handling the contact and new-patient enquiries.

 The ask: build all 21 pages against the agency’s template library, translate the Figma designs into Elementor layouts, integrate the content as it arrived from the client, wire the forms, and work through both QA backlogs until the agency accepted the site.
-Design, content strategy, SEO strategy, and client communication remained with the agency.
+The agency held on to the design direction, the copy, the SEO plan, and every line of contact with the practice.

 Risk Context — A new practice build with incomplete content at kickoff carries a specific risk: the dev partner may simplify the URL architecture to match the thin content, or leave placeholder copy in pages that the agency assumes will be flagged.
-The agency was hiring a dev partner who would build the full 21-URL scaffold exactly as specified in the sitemap — every service page, every template assignment, every form target — and treat content gaps as agency-blocked items, not as invitations to cut scope.
-The sitemap’s per-row Hours Estimated column was the contract; our job was to deliver inside it without collapsing the scaffold.
+What the agency wanted was a build that stood up all 21 URLs to the letter of the sitemap — each service page, each template assignment, each form destination — and parked any missing copy as a blocked item waiting on the agency rather than a reason to thin the site down.
+With the per-row hours we’d scoped as the binding number, the work was to hit those rows without letting the scaffold cave in around the empty pages.
 Agency-supplied imagery arrived as uncompressed JPGs (200–500 KB each), requiring manual batch conversion to WEBP and re-upload across all pages before the performance checklist could close.

 How We Did It

 1. Thirteen templates, 21 pages, one pipeline — built from Figma source design.
 The site’s 21 pages spread across the agency’s standard template library: Homepage (1), About Us (2 — practice page + doctor bio), Blog Lander (1), Blog (1), Contact Us (1), Services Lander (1), Service Page (8 — teeth whitening, sedation dentistry, dental implants, checkups, veneers, extractions, dentures, cosmetic dentistry, general dentistry, restorative dentistry), Smile Gallery (1), New Patient (1), Technology (1), and Default Template (2 — thank-you page + 404).
-Each page was mapped to its template from the sitemap row before a single line of Elementor was written.
+Before anyone opened Elementor, we’d already pinned each page to the template its sitemap row called for.

-The per-row Hours Estimated column was what held the scope together.
-When content arrived late and placeholder pages looked like candidates for scope reduction, the sitemap’s row-level budgets were the contract that kept every URL in the build — and the aggregate came in at exactly the agreed 50 hours.
+The per-row hours we scoped were what held the scope together.
+When content arrived late and placeholder pages looked like candidates for scope reduction, those row-level budgets were the contract that kept every URL in the build — and the aggregate came in at exactly the agreed 50 hours.

 Results